luau-lang/luau/docs/_posts/2021-11-29-luau-recap-november-2021.md

 Given a number, returns the number of preceding left or trailing right-hand bits that are `0`.

 See [the RFC for these functions](https://github.com/Roblox/luau/blob/f86d4c6995418e489a55be0100159009492778ff/rfcs/function-bit32-countlz-countrz.md) for more information.

+## Type checking improvements

+We have enabled a rewrite of how Luau handles require tracing.
+This has two main effects: firstly, in strict mode, requires that Luau can't resolve will trigger type errors; secondly, Luau now understands the `FindFirstAncestor` method in require expressions.

+Luau now warns when the index to `table.move` is 0, as this is non-idiomatic and performs poorly.
+If this behavior is intentional, wrap the index in parentheses to suppress the warning.

+Luau now provides additional context in table and class type mismatch errors.

+## Performance improvements

+We have enabled several changes that aim to avoid allocating a new closure object in cases where it's not necessary to.
+This is helpful in cases where many closures are being allocated; in our benchmark suite, the two benchmarks that allocate a large number of closures improved by 15% and 5%, respectively.

+When checking union types, we now try possibilities whose synthetic names match.
+This will speed up type checking unions in cases where synthetic names are populated.

+We have also enabled an optimization that shares state in a hot path on the type checker.
+This will improve type checking performance, and also prevent some

+The Luau VM now attempts to cache the length of tables' array portion.
+This change showed a small performance improvement in benchmarks, and should speed up `#` expressions.

+The Luau type checker now caches a specific category of table unification results.
+This can improve type checking performance significantly when the same set of types is used frequently.

+When Luau is not retaining type graphs, the type checker now discards more of a module's type surface after type checking it.
+This improves memory usage significantly.

+## Bug fixes

+We've fixed a bug causing Luau unit tests on ARM systems to fail, rooted in an issue in `string.pack`.

+We've fixed an issue with type aliases that reuse generic type names that caused them to be instantiated incorrectly.

+We've corrected a subtle bug that could cause free types to leak into a table type when a free table is bound to that table.

+We've fixed an issue that could cause Luau to report an infinitely recursive type error when the type was not infinitely recursive.